vstinner/misc/cpython/pep_static_inline_func.rst

 Convert macros to static inline funtions and regular functions to:

-* Fix the C API.
+* Specify argument types and result type in the C API.
-* Hide implementation details.
+* Prevent using macro as l-value to prepare making structures opaque.
-* Give access to the C API to projects embedding Python but cannot use macros or static inline functions.
+* Give acess to these functions to projects embedding Python but cannot use macros or static inline functions.

 Rationale